 Usian winced at the pain and fell to his knees.

-“Yes, there is no evidence of your involvement and if I go to report this too the Council, then they will most likely find fault only with Bachiru.
+“Yes, there is no evidence of your involvement and if I go to report this to the Council, then they will most likely find fault only with Bachiru.
 I cannot have that.”

 “So you would turn a blind eye—”

-The way Usian paled was akin to the way her opponents in the ring would pale when they would see her stand above them in absolute victory.
+The way Usian paled was akin to the way her opponents in the ring did when they saw her stand above them in absolute victory.

 “Usian, did you know?
 Approximately twenty-five Virgoans make a trip outside of Virgo per year.
 Isn’t that such a strange statistic?”